SimonBecker1997/CaddyTraining/04_Docker/03_reverse_proxy/readme.md

 docker-compose up
 ```

-All configs are in the files `docker-compose.yml`
+All configs are in the files `docker-compose.yml` as well as the `Caddyfile`.

+You need both to run the lab.